Sizix001/hackathon-challenge/README.md

 The next week is crucial for the success of Meatdealer.
 You, the mastermind behind Meatdealer, are asked to optimize next week's working schedule for both of our sales representatives.

 You can find a csv of interested companies [https://github.com/teamleadercrm/hackathon-challenge/blob/master/input.csv](here).
-And it looks like this:
+This is what it looks like:

 ```csv
 Id,Value,Probability,Latitude,Longitude,"Preferred Weekday"